clunion/shardoverse/README.md

 ![Shardoverse](./assets/images/Shardoverse-title.png)

 A Rougelike
 Peer-to-Peer Multi Player
 Dungeon Explorer
 and Fortres Builder (? maybe later)
 Game written in Rust.

 ## Idea and story

 The world is shattered to pieces, leaving the survivers each on his own shard of the universe.

 Now one has to run, to explore and to gather what is left, what is needed to survive, in the depth of the shard.

 Set in a broken fantasy world with a bit of steam, the player starts on his own in an unfmiliar place.
 Is he alone, are there other survivers, other shards?

 ## This is a learning project!

-We are one software developer (expierienced in writing business & database applications, not games) and two newcomers, all interested in game programming.
+We are one software developer (expierienced in writing business software & database applications, not games) and two newcomers, all interested in game programming.

 Goal of this project is to learn:
 - the Rust programming language and